oliver-mccourt/student/hacks/background.md

         this.canvas.style.left = `0px`;
         this.canvas.style.top = `${(window.innerHeight - this.height) / 2}px`;

-        this.gameObjects = [
+        // Add background and player to game objects this.gameObjects = [
          new Background(backgroundImg, this),
          new Player(spriteImg, this)
         ];
       }
       gameLoop() {
-        this.ctx.clearRect(0, 0, this.width, this.height);
+        // Clear canvas and update/draw all objects this.ctx.clearRect(0, 0, this.width, this.height);
         for (const obj of this.gameObjects) {
           obj.update();